Coaching

 My many years on the Aikido mat have led me to important

-insight for coaching athletes on the field: pushing and/or pulling athletes is
+insight for coaching athletes on the field: pushing and pulling athletes is

-always less effective than truly leading them.
+always less effective than genuinely leading them.
 Athletes are biologically

-hard-wired resist being pushed or pulled, so effective coaches resist the
+hard-wired to resist being pushed or pulled, so effective coaches resist the

 impulse to push or pull them more than necessary.
 Coaches who master these